dart-lang/language/working/augmentations/feature-specification.md

 An augmentation declaration doesn't create a new entity in the program.
 Instead, it adds to some existing introductory declaration with the same name.
-Augmentation declarations can modify types, functions, members, and almost any other kind of declaration in Dart.
-They can add new members to, add new values to enums, or to the `with` or `implements` clauses, fill in function bodies, etc.
+Augmentation declarations can affect types, functions, members, and almost any other kind of declaration in Dart.
+They can add members to classes, append values to enums, append types to `with` or `implements` clauses, fill in missing function bodies, etc.

 An augmentation can be in the same file as the introductory declaration it applies to, or in separate part files, but they must both be in the same library.
-Augmentations allow authoring a library in multiple separate pieces or files (some of which are likely generated) in a flexible manner, but they aren't for injecting new behavior into libraries outside of the author's control.
+Augmentations allow authoring a library in multiple separate pieces or files (some of which are likely generated) in a flexible manner, but they can't inject new behavior into libraries outside of the library author's control.

 ### Design principle